rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Component Runtime Execution Requirements

-This interface  shall adeptly manage resources to prevent issues like memory leaks and excessive utilization.
-It shall also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.
+This interface  must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+It must also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.

 ### Initialization and Startup

-`Caller` shall initialize `dsHost` by calling `dsHostInit()` before calling any other `APIs`.
+`Caller` must initialize `dsHost` by calling `dsHostInit()` before calling any other `APIs`.
 The `caller` is expected to have complete control over the life cycle of the this module.

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `APIs` shall ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
-Any threads created by the `HAL` shall be handled gracefully and respective error codes shall be returned if any corresponding `API` fails.
+Any `caller` invoking the `APIs` must ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
+Any threads created by the `HAL` must be handled gracefully and respective error codes must be returned if any corresponding `API` fails.

 ### Process Model